Where Did Retail Go? Reading the 83% Collapse in Small-Bitcoin Exchange Deposits—and What It Means for the Next Phase of Crypto

 12) A framework for investors: how to position if retail stays quiet

-1. Barbell your exposure: Core BTC/ETH via regulated wrappers for structural beta; a small, rules-based satellite sleeve for idiosyncratic alt bets.
+1. Barbell your exposure: Core BTC/ETH via regulated wrappers for structural beta; a small, rules-based satellite sleeve for idiosyncratic alt speculative positions.
 Let the core do the heavy lifting.

 2. Shift from narrative timing to calendar timing: Map ETF creation cycles, macro prints, and quarter-ends.
 Returns increasingly cluster around institutional calendars.